j4ggies/Storytime/Read.md

-All files I created or used are the Art, Physics, Scenes, and Scripts folders inside the Assets folder.
+All files I created or used are in the Art, Physics, Scenes, and Scripts folders inside the Assets folder.
 The ones not are Jacob stuff.
 You can import all the folders into your build, the Scenes folder isn't required so its optional.